-113.5 Appeals.
+Section 113.
+Appeals and Variances.

-- 113.5.1 Decision of the building official.
-The owner of a building, structure or service system, or duly authorized agent, may appeal a decision of the building official to the Construction Board of Adjustment and Appeals whenever any one of the following conditions are claimed to exist: - The building official rejected or refused to approve the mode or manner of construction proposed to be followed or materials to be used in the installation or alteration of a building, structure or service system. - 2.
-The provisions of this code do not apply to the specific case. - 3.
+- 113.1 Appeals - 113.1.1 Decision of the building official.
+The owner of a building, structure or service system, or duly authorized agent, may appeal a decision of the building official to the Florida Building Commission pursuant to Florida State Statute 553.775 whenever any one of the following conditions are claimed to exist: - 1.
+The building official rejected or refused to approve the mode or manner of construction proposed to be followed or materials to be used in the installation or alteration of a building, structure or service system. - 2.
+The provisions of this code do not apply to this specific case. - 3.
 That an equally good or more desirable form of installation can be employed in any specific case, which the building official has rejected or refused. - 4.
-The true intent and meaning of this code or any of the regulations hereunder have been misconstrued or incorrectly interpreted. - 113.5.2 Variance.
-The Construction Board of Adjustments and Appeals, when so appealed to and after a hearing, may vary the application of any provision of this code to any particular case when, in its opinion, the enforcement thereof would do manifest injustice and would be contrary to the spirit and purpose of this or the technical codes or public interest, and also finds all of the following:
+The true intent and meaning of this code or any of the regulations hereunder have been misconstrued or incorrectly interpreted. - 113.2 Variances.
+The Planning and Zoning Board, as established in the Town Code, when upon written request by an Applicant, may vary the application of any provision of this code to any particular case when, in its opinion, the enforcement thereof would do manifest injustice and would be contrary to the spirit and purpose of this or the technical codes or public interest.
+The board shall have no authority to waive requirements of this code.
+Review and recommendation by the Building Official to the Board is required.
+Application must also adhere to the Town Code criteria for Variance applications. - 113.4.2.1 Conditions of the variance.
+In granting the variance, the Board may prescribe a reasonable time limit within which the action for which the variance is required shall be commenced or completed or both.
+In addition, the Board may prescribe appropriate conditions and safeguards in conformity with this code.
+Violation of the conditions of a variance shall be deemed a violation of this code.